Metrics and peer review agreement at the institutional level: Data and indicators

-As stated, each publication in the sample was assessed by two independent reviewers.
+As stated, publications in the sample were assessed by two independent reviewers.
 We randomly determined which reviewer is considered as reviewer number $1$ and which one is considered as reviewer number $2$.
-Each reviewer rated the publication on each of the three criteria of originality, methodological rigour and impact.
-Each criterion was assigned a score from 1 to 10 and we summed the three scores to obtain an overall score that ranged from 3 to 30.
+We summed the three scores on the three different criteria of originality, methodological rigour and impact to obtain an overall score that ranged from 3 to 30.

+As said, $7\,164$ publications were reviewed by two independent reviewers.
+There are $122$ publications without any reviewer, and $381$ publications that were reviewed by only a single reviewer.
+Many of these publications with missing reviewer scores are concentrated in Medicine, Biology and Industrial \& Information Engineering (Fig.~\ref{fig:missing_pubs}).
+In our analysis, we include all publications, also those for which we miss reviewer scores or citation scores, which we explain in more detail in the methodology section.